5

 Testimonial Video Tips Guaranteed to Grow Your Business

-How do you request a Social Media Shoutout Testimonial?
+How to request a Testimonial as a Social Media Shoutout?

 When asking for a social media testimonial or review from a client, after following the above-mentioned steps of catching up with them and introducing your request, highlight the ease of leaving a review on their preferred platform and offer guidance or prompts if helpful.